 Carol Myers from the St. Nicholas Center, a US-based website that focuses on providing in-depth information on the popular saint's life and times, says that she has always been a St. Nicholas enthusiast.
-Her organization hosts a traveling exhibit based on the saint's biography, while also telling the lore that follows him throughout the world.
+Her organization has been hosting a traveling exhibit based on the saint's biography for years, sharing the lore that follows him throughout the world.

 The saint who transcends boundaries